PrincetonUniversity/slurm_mnist/README.md

 ## Suppresing INFO Statements

-At these lines to the top of your Python script to prevent INFO statements from appearing the output:
+Add these lines to the top of your Python script to prevent INFO statements from appearing in the output:

 ```python
 import os